resolutio-ai/resolutio-ai/README.md

 C. Privacy First: Even users who chose to log in and share their data are protected.
 Their conversations are encrypted using Lighhouse and storage on web3.storage.

-Actionable Message Handling: Send, receive, delete, edit, and resend messages with ease, ensuring effective communication.
+D. Actionable Message Handling: Send, receive, delete, edit, and resend messages with ease, ensuring effective communication.
 Platform